Featured Winery - Te Whare Ra (TWR)

 Note that the single vineyard wines come in the tall, long-necked Alsace-style bottles with the "Single Vineyard 5182" on the label, 5182 being the vineyard number designated by BioGro New Zealand.
 Environmental sustainability is at the heart of the TWR approach showing respect for and with the environment produces the best wines in the Flowerday's view.
 Biodiversity is considered crucial to keep the vineyards healthy, for example buckwheat is planted between the vines to help keep pests away from the vines and grapes.
 All TWR grapes are hand-picked and hand-sorted.

 Yields are kept low and the wines are made with minimal intervention as the aim is to make wines that best express their origins.
-Don't think this means they don't pay much attention to the wines; on the contrary there is great attention to detail, whether it's the specially-selected Rhône yeasts used for some of the Syrah, the use of different coopers for the barrels to have the right type of oak influence for the red wines or the berry selection to ensure the best grapes for all the wines.
-By the way, TWR prefer not to fine their wines where possible; this means that their white wines and their Pinot Noir are all suitable for vegans and vegetarians (only the Syrah has had animal-based products used in the fining process).
+Don't think this means they don't pay much attention to the wines; on the contrary there is great attention to detail, whether it's the use of different coopers for the barrels to have the right type of oak influence for the red wines or the berry selection to ensure the best grapes for all the wines.
+By the way, TWR prefer not to fine their wines where possible; this means that all the wines I stock are all suitable for vegans and vegetarians.
 Read more about vegan wines in my blog.

-It is not the TWR intention to follow the Marlborough crowd producing commercial-style wines.
+It is not the Te Whare Ra intention to follow the Marlborough crowd producing commercial-style wines.
 TWR wines are more about finesse and elegance with subtle richness, complexity and texture coming from their old vines and from lees contact rather than easy-to-drink wines that are full of ripe, tropical fruit flavours.
 These are wines consistently of great quality and balance.

 TWR Toru - a blend of three white grapes, Gewürztraminer, Riesling and Pinot Gris that grow together in a single vineyard - Toru means three in Maori.
 This is a wine that Anna and husband Jason made "because we like drinking it".
 I really thought I was going to dislike it as the main grape, Gewürztraminer, can be over-powering but quite the opposite, I love it.
 It is light and very drinkable either on its own or with spicy food.
 At TWR three o'clock on Friday afternoon is now designated 'Toru time'.